SrBlank/SrBlank/README.md

 # Saad Rafiq - Aspiring Software Engineer

 ### About Me
-Hello and welcome to my GitHub page!
-My name is Saad Rafiq, I am in my third year at Texas State University, double majoring in Computer Science and Applied Mathematics.
+🎓 Set to graduate in December 2024 from Texas State University, currently I’m a Senior double majoring in Computer Science and Applied Mathematics.

+🌟 Actively seeking Software Internships for Summer 2024 to leverage my experience and contribute innovative solutions.

+💻 I am proficient in C/C++, Java, and Python, with a strong background in both theoretical understanding and practical application

+🔬 Engaged in cutting-edge research focused on enhancing autonomous firefighting capabilities.
+I’m pioneering methods using drones for data collection on burning buildings to inform safer and more effective firefighting strategies.

+🤝 Open to connecting and exploring opportunities where I can contribute and grow as a part of a dynamic team, working at the intersection of technology and real-world problem-solving.

 I currently do research at the High-Performance Engineering Lab, researching autonomous data collection on burning buildings using drones for firefighters.
-My current passion project is [RPI-Alarm](https://github.com/SrBlank/RPI-Alarm), which is an alarm clock web-app meant to be ran on a system which is connected to speakers to ensure you wake up!
+My current passion project is [RPI-Alarm](https://github.com/SrBlank/RPI-Alarm), which is an alarm clock web app meant to be ran on a system that is connected to speakers to ensure you wake up!

 Check out my portfolio at [rafiqsaad.com](https://rafiqsaad.com) to see my experiences and contact info.
 Please reach out to me regarding the code I have worked on, research/mentorship questions, resume, experiences, or whatever else!